-Pluma Lodge is located within a National Park and Indigenous Indian Territory, where the Amazon jungle meets the Andes Mountains.
-These clear running rivers wind through jungle and mountains, affording anglers the ability to wade and sight-cast to golden dorado.
+Pluma Lodge is located within a National Park and Indigenous Territory where the Amazon Jungle meets the Andes Mountains.
+These clear-running rivers winding through jungle and mountains afford you the ability to wade and sight-cast to golden dorado.
 This jungle environment remains in a virgin state and is arguably one of the most pristine natural expressions in the world.
-Based out of the comforts of the Pluma Lodge, anglers have access to three diverse rivers: the Pluma, Itirizama, and the lower Secure Rivers.
-The water types vary from deep pools to rugged terraced pocket water.
+Based from the comforts of the Pluma Lodge, you have access to three diverse rivers: the Pluma, Itirizama, and lower Sécure Rivers.
+The water types vary from deep pools to rugged, terraced pocket water.

 The Pluma River is a moderately-sized clear freestone river with incredibly beautiful jungle topography.
-This fascinating fly fishery offers varying types of waters and tributaries divided into various beats.
-The system holds four species: dorado, pirapitinga, yatorana and catfish.
-Fly only.
+This fly fishing only lodge offers varying types of waters and tribs carved into various beats.
+There are four main species: dorado, pacu, yatorana, and surubi catfish.

-The Pluma Lodge experience is based on one jungle lodge, built entirely from sustainable hardwood.
-There are two smaller headwater out-camp options.
-The main Pluma Lodge features four cabins and sleeps eight anglers.
-Each cabin has spring beds, private bathrooms with hot water and electric light.
+The Pluma Lodge experience is based on one jungle lodge built entirely from sustainable hardwood.
+The main Pluma Lodge features six single or double-occupancy cabins for six guests per week.
+Each cabin has spring beds, private bathroom with hot water, and electric light.

 As a general rule, 7 to 9 weight rods rigged with tropical grade floating/sinking lines.
 Wet wading is the standard.
 A complete list of gear will be sent upon trip confirmation.
 Frontiers can provide expert advice on finding the right gear for your trip.

-Pluma Lodge is best accessed from Miami, Florida, via American Airlines.
+Pluma Lodge is best accessed from Miami, Florida, via direct Aero Boliviano flight.
 Guests will fly into Santa Cruz, Bolivia.
-Included are 7 nights /6 days of fishing with two overnights at the Los Tajibos Hotel.
-A tourist visa is required for U.S. citizens that is valid for five years and can be secured for USD$160 cash at the airport in Santa Cruz upon arrival.
+Includes 7 nights /6 days of fishing with two overnights at a 4 star hotel in single rooms.
+You’ll take a charter flight from Santa Cruz to the lodge and return.
 The lodge generator and battery system offer 110/220 power.
-It is necessary to bring a converter for your electrical devices.
+It is necessary to bring a converter.
 99% of the fishing is done by wet wading or fishing from the banks of the rivers.
-Temps; 65º F to 95º F.
+Temps; 65º F to 95º F